wildlifeai/spyfish_ml/README.md

-# Spyfish Aotearoa - Machine leanring
+# Spyfish Aotearoa - Machine learning

 This repository contains scripts and resources to train ml algorithms to identify fish for the Spyfish Aotearoa using data labelled by citizen scientists.